meltano/meltano/docs/src/jobs/README.md

 ---
-description: Job openings at Meltano
+description: Join the Meltano team

 openings:
 - title: Head of Partnerships